Half-day excursions on Wednesday, October 5, 2022, afternoon.

-For an overview, please see menu point "Tentative Conference Schedule".
+For an overview of the program, please see menu item Conference Schedule.

-Bring good shoes and appropriate clothing.
-We will go up to 2900 m.
+Bring good shoes (hiking boots) and appropriate clothing.
+We will go up to around 2300 m.

 B - Sion old town and basilica of Castle Valeria (Valère)